Soulsender/CISA/Desktop Support & Maintenance/Advanced Components.md

 ##### NAND Flash
 - most popular in the market
-- NAND gate is opposite of AND g
+- NAND gate is opposite of AND gate
+- commonly used for mass storage in SSDs, USB flash drives, and in computers for firmware

+##### SPI Flash
+- serial interface
+- used for storing networking, consumer, automotive, medical, gaming, communication, and IoT devices

 ## Memory
 ##### Buffered Memory (RDIMM)